-- 4. The instrument appointing the Chairman of the Annual General Meeting as proxy must be signed by the appointor or his attorney duly authorised in writing.
-Where the instrument appointing the Chairman of the Annual General Meeting as proxy is executed by a corporation, it must be either under its common seal or signed on its behalf by a duly authorised officer or attorney. - 5.
-In the case of a member whose shares are entered against his/her/its name in the Depository Register, the Company may reject any instrument appointing the Chairman of the Annual General Meeting as proxy lodged if such member, being the appointor, is not shown to have shares entered against his/her/its name in the Depository Register as at 72 hours before the time appointed for holding the Annual General Meeting as certified by the The Central Depository (Pte) Limited to the Company. - 6.
-Persons who hold shares through relevant intermediaries (as defined in Section 181 of the Companies Act, Cap 50 of Singapore), including CPF investors, and who wish to participate in the Annual General Meeting ("Relevant Intermediary Participants") by (a) observing and/or listening to the Annual General Meeting proceedings via the "live" webcast or the "live" audio feed in the manner provided in Note 1 above; (b) submitting questions in advance of the Annual General Meeting in the manner provided in Note 1 above; and/or (c) appointing the Chairman of the Annual General Meeting as proxy to attend, speak and vote on their behalf at the Annual General Meeting, should contact the relevant intermediary (which would include, in the case of CPF, their respective CPF Agent Banks) through which they hold such shares as soon as possible in order to facilitate the necessary arrangements for them to participate in the Annual General Meeting.
-CPF investors who wish to appoint the Chairman of the Annual General Meeting as proxy should approach their respective CPF Agent Banks to submit their votes by 10.00 a.m. on 15 April 2021. - 7.
-The Annual Report for the financial year ended 31 December 2020 may be accessed at the Company's website at the URL http://abundance.com.sg/AR, under "Abundance Annual Report 2020".
+- 6. The instrument appointing a proxy(ies) must be signed by the appointor or his attorney duly authorised in writing.
+Where the instrument appointing a proxy(ies) is executed by a corporation, it must be either under its common seal or signed on its behalf by a duly authorised officer or attorney. - 7.
+In the case of a member whose shares are entered against his/her/its name in the Depository Register, the Company may reject any instrument appointing a proxy(ies) lodged if such member, being the appointor, is not shown to have shares entered against his/her/its name in the Depository Register as at 72 hours before the time appointed for holding the AGM as certified by the The Central Depository (Pte) Limited to the Company. - 8.
+Persons who hold shares through Relevant intermediaries by (a) voting at the AGM if they are appointed as proxies by their respective CPF Agent Banks or SRS Operators; or (b) appointing the Chairman of the AGM as proxy to vote on their behalf at the AGM, should contact the relevant intermediary (which would include, in the case of CPF and SRS investors, their respective CPF Agent Banks and SRS Operators) through which they hold such shares as soon as possible in order to facilitate the necessary arrangements for them to participate in the AGM.
+CPF or SRS investors who wish to appoint the Chairman of the AGM as proxy should approach their respective CPF Agent Banks or SRS Operators to submit their votes at least seven (7) working days before the AGM (i.e., by 10.00 a.m. on 17 April 2023). - 7.
+The Annual Report for the financial year ended 31 December 2022 may be accessed at the Company's website at the URL https://abundance.com.sg/AR, under "Abundance Annual Report 2022".
 The Annual Report has also been made available on SGXNet.